 Often times a root coverage procedure can be done to move the gums back to their normal position.
 This procedure can be achieved by using your own tissue (an autograft) or by using a dermal product from a package (an allograft).
 There are various factors that Dr. Holland will evaluate to determine which procedure is most appropriate for your situation.
 Also of note, not all recession can be predictably restored to its original position.
 Again, Dr. Holland will evaluate each individual’s situation and recommend the most predictable therapy, if any therapy is necessary.

-What can I expect during a root coverage procedure?
+What to expect during a root coverage procedure for gum recession

 Regardless of using your own tissue or dermal tissue, incisions are made in the area of interest.
 The graft is then placed under the gums, and finally, the gums are positioned to cover the roots.
 The difference comes when using your own tissue.
 An extra site on the roof of your mouth is accessed to obtain your tissue.
 The process can take 1-4 hours, depending on how many teeth are being treated.